Collegiate Basilica of the Birth of the Blessed Virgin Mary, Wiślica: Gothic collegiate church

+Under King Ladislaus II Jagiello (1386–1434) the collegiate church in Wiślica was adorned in frescoes, which have come down to us in a very poor condition.
+They were covered with plaster already at the turn of the 17th century and were discovered during World War I.

 The collegiate church was damaged and then rebuilt several times.
 In 1598 its roof and clock were renewed, confessionals were added and a sculpture of the Madonna was replaced.
 In 1678, a general remodeling of the church was carried out at the expense of 6,000 zlotys.
 Four years later, a hailstorm destroyed the roof.